Sonnet uses a thinking token budget

 Temperature, streaming and system prompt

-You should find one of the existing model setting configuration entries for the model you are interested in, say o3-mini:
+It may be helpful to find one of the existing model setting configuration entries for the model you are interested in, say o3-mini:

 - name: o3-mini